rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

         ...
     </code></pre></div>

-    Then, do the same thing for `pet-battle/stage/values.yaml` file as well.

     You can also run this bit of code to do the replacement if you are feeling uber lazy!

     ```bash#test
     yq e '.applications.pet-battle.source |="http://nexus:8081/repository/helm-charts"' -i /projects/tech-exercise/pet-battle/test/values.yaml
     ```

+    Then, run the same code for `pet-battle/stage/values.yaml` file as well.

 3. Commit these changes to git so Argo CD can sync them.